 - Intent: An object which describes a desired action, ideally with simple inert data in public attributes.
 For example, ReadLine (prompt='> ') could be an intent that describes the desire to read a line from the user after showing a prompt. - effect.
 Effect: An object which binds callbacks to receive the result of performing an intent. - Performer: A callable that takes the Dispatcher, an Intent, and a Box.
 It executes the Intent and puts the result in the Box.
-For example, the performer for ReadLine() could call raw input (intent.prompt). - Dispatcher: A callable that takes an Intent and finds the Performer that can execute it (or None).
+For example, the performer for ReadLine() could call raw_input(intent.prompt). - Dispatcher: A callable that takes an Intent and finds the Performer that can execute it (or None).
 See TypeDispatcher and ComposedDispatcher for handy pre-built dispatchers. - Box: An object that has succeed and fail methods for providing the result of an effect (potentially asynchronously).
-Usually you don't need to care about this, if you define your performers with effect.sync_performer() or txeffect.deferred_performer from the txeffect package.
+Usually you don't need to care about this, if you define your performers with effect.sync_performer() or effect.twisted.deferred_performer().